 Also, try to add depth to your text. (i.e. keywords can be brought forward and upsized, whereas helping verbs can be made a smaller or softer font style.)

 This will help bring more dimension into your image and help capture a reader’s eye and interest.

 If you’re planning on using a background image from the internet for your Pinterest graphic, ensure that you have the rights to use it.

 If you’re looking to use free photos, they must be licensed under the CC0 license (Creative Commons zero license).
 Some websites that fall under this category are Unsplash, Stocksnap, and Gratisography.

 Also, when positioning your background photo into your graphic, do your best to place it in a way where the text isn’t hard to read and/or is obstructed.

 The best way of achieving this is through negative space.
 If there isn’t any empty space available or the image happens to be somewhat busy, simply add a colour overlay and slightly fade it out for your text to show up clearer and more pronounced.

 Be sure to save your Pinterest images under the correct file format.
 If your graphic contains a photo, save it under the JPEG format.
 If your graphic is primarily text, save it under PNG-24.
 This will prevent your images from looking fuzzy.

-Hope you guys have found these tips useful!
-If you have any questions at all, feel free to leave them down in the comment section below!
+Hope this was all helpful!
+If you have any questions at all, feel free to leave them down below and I’ll get back to you.